sevenecks/moo-package-manager/README.md

 | referenced  verbs | The verbs on this object that are referenced elsewhere in the package code | Always Serialized |
 | Verb Supplementary Data | `verb_args()`, `verb_info()`, verb owned by a `wizard` | Serialized for every included verb |

+#### Not Included

+Code referenced on objects such as player/dobj/iobj is deliberately not included in the package as this would create a gigantic dependency graph and essentially requrie updating a huge number of verbs just because a verb calls `player:tell()` once.

+> Note: It should technically be possible to make a package out of an object like Generic Player (#6) but experiences may vary.
+That has not been tested at this point.
+Feel free to ping me if you do it and let me know how it goes!

 ## Making a Package

 To make a package, you use the `@make-package` command and provide arguments.
 For example: